djrare/Awesome-Competence-System-Sharepoint-App/README.md

 How many columns the items will be split into

 Number of items displayed:
-Total number of items on each "page",
+Total number of items on each "page".

 To change default webpart properties values, edit line 13-16 in:
 ACS SharePoint\cv-testapp\AcsFilterWebPart\elements.xml